retreatguru/rbg-api/README.md

 ### GET
 Registration details including names, emails and programs people have registered to.
-Registrations are always sorted in reverse chronological order with the newest registations are at the top or the result list.
+Registrations are always sorted in reverse chronological order with the newest registrations are at the top or the result list.

 **Parameters**